-As of December 16, 2019, there was one holder of record of our Series A warrants.
+As of December 17, 2021, there was one holder of record of our Series A warrants.
 The actual number of warrantholders is greater than this number of record holders, and includes warrantholders who are beneficial owners, but whose warrants are held in street name by brokers and other nominees.
 This number of holders of record also does not include warrantholders whose shares may be held in trust by other entities.
-Each Series A warrant has an exercise price of \$12.00 and is exercisable until February 18, 2022.
-The exercise price and number of shares issuable upon exercise of the Series A warrants may be adjusted upon the occurrence of certain events, including but not limited to any stock split, stock dividend, extraordinary dividend, recapitalization, reorganization, merger or consolidation.
+As a result of our 1-for-8 reverse stock split that was effected in March 2019, each whole Series A warrant is exercisable for 1/8 of one whole share of our common stock.
+Each whole Series A warrant has a current exercise price of \$1.50, or \$12.00 per whole common share, and is exercisable until February 18, 2022.
+The exercise price and number of shares issuable upon exercise of the Series A warrants may be further adjusted upon the occurrence of certain events, including but not limited to any stock split, stock dividend, extraordinary dividend, recapitalization, reorganization, merger or consolidation.
 The Series A warrant holders do not have rights or privileges of holders of common stock or any voting rights until they exercise their warrants and receive common stock.